 - Research Associate (MRC/CSO Social & Public Health Sciences Unit)

-Please check Google Scholar where full details of my publication history can be found.
+Please check Google Scholar where full details of Avril's publication history can be found.